GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Implementation

-An alternative approach is used by Intel's \ac{poet} \cite{poet} to elect block proposers.
-It leverages \ac{tee}s and a registration process based on linkable attestation, i.e., attestation directly tied to a specific processor, to prevent Sybil attacks.
-PoET enforces a waiting time based on the random number, effectively simulating a Proof-of-Work without the corresponding power consumption.
-For this feature the \ac{tee} is used as well, which attests that the respective node has indeed waited for its assigned amount of time, i.e., generating a waiting certificate.
-The waiting approach reduces message complexity.
-Instead of having all nodes announce their respective number virtually simultaneously, each node has to first wait for that amount of time.
-This way, honest nodes with a comparatively high number will also wait longer and may observe lower-valued waiting certificates meanwhile.
-In this case, the node can decide not to announce its own wait time, saving overhead as only a minor part of the network needs to announce their respective wait certificates.
+For the jury election, we use an approach inspired by Intel's \ac{poet} for the random jury election. \ac{poet} leverages \acp{tee} and a registration process based on linkable attestation, i.e., attestation directly bound to a specific processor, to prevent Sybil attacks.
+Each participant gets a publicly verifiable random number and needs to wait for this random amount of time instead.
+For this feature the \ac{tee} is used as well, which attests that the respective node has indeed waited for its assigned amount of time, i.e., generating a \emph{waiting certificate}.
+Afterwards, the participant will broadcast this result and each node will deem the earliest observed waiting certificate as the election's winner.
+This approach inherits a degree of fault-tolerance, as a crashed election winner can easily be replaced with the next best node.
+Further, the waiting approach reduces message complexity.
+Honest nodes with a comparatively high number will also wait longer and may observe lower-valued waiting certificates in the meanwhile.
+In this case, the node will decide not to announce its own wait certificate, saving overhead as only a minor part of the network needs to announce their respective wait certificates.